Jan-Marco Luczak

 Jan-Marco Luczak (born 2 October 1975) is a German lawyer and a politician of the Christian Democratic Union (CDU) who has been serving as a member of the German Bundestag since 2009, representing the Berlin-Tempelhof-Schöneberg constituency until 2021, and as a party list member since.

 Early life and career

 Luczak was born in West Berlin on 2 October 1975.
 He attended the secondary school Ulrich-von-Hutten-Gymnasium in Tempelhof and passed his Abitur in 1995, after which he served the general conscription in the Bundeswehr.

 Moreover, Luczak began to study law at the Free University of Berlin.
 After his first Staatsexamen, Luczak worked for an international law firm.
-On a scholarship program of the Konrad Adenauer Foundation, he received the doctoral degree, Doctor of Laws, at Ludwig Maximilian University of Munich.
+On a scholarship program of the Konrad Adenauer Foundation, he received the doctoral degree, Doctor of Laws, at LMU Munich.
 His dissertation ("Die Europäische Wirtschaftsverfassung als Legitimationselement europäischer Integration"; translated: The European economic constitution as the legitimated element of European Integration) was supervised by Rupert Scholz, a former German Minister of Defence.
 He passed the second Staatsexamen in 2008.

 Since 2008, Luczak has been working as a lawyer for law firm Hengeler Mueller in Berlin.